finopsfoundation/framework/_resources/project--forecasting-comprehensive-guide.md

 ## Conclusion
 There is no doubt that cloud forecasting can be complex and varied based on industry, organization, maturity, and many other factors.
 There is no one simple answer on how to do it but the playbook should give you enough food for thought to consider what is relevant and of interest to you and your organization.
 With your help it can continue to evolve and become an even better resource.
 Come and join the conversation in the Forecasting Chat group or get involved in the next sprints of the Working group

-Final thoughts - know what your ‘why’ is and use it as a guiding principle when making decisions about your forecasting approach and process.
+Final thoughts - know what your "why" is and use it as a guiding principle when making decisions about your forecasting approach and process.

 We like to think that good forecasting takes effort but is worth it!